 “In times like these, Bob, anyone could use a little pick-me-up.”

-Kennedy had an idea in the chaos, looking past the doorway to the conference room at a set of metal detectors in the center of the hallway, and he promptly approached the keypad in the center.
+Kennedy had an idea in the chaos, as he turned back, looking past the doorway to the conference room at a set of metal detectors in the center of the hallway, and he promptly approached the keypad in the center.
 Upon pressing a few keys, the panicked McNamara was shocked to notice a set of rods which appeared above the entryways of the detector.
 On pressing a few more buttons, the president slammed his fist onto the machine.